 Umoren, A.O., Oyerinde, D.T. & Nwobu, O.

-Nwobu Obiamaka » Obiamaka Nwobu graduated from Covenant University where she obtained B Sc. in Accounting.
-She completed her M Sc. in Accounting from the same institution.
-Her Ph.D thesis is premised on determinants of corporate sustainability reporting in Nigeria.
-She is a recipient of the Forum for African Women Educationalists (FAWE) research grant for the study titled “Gender gap: Enrolment and Career... view full profile
+Nwobu Obiamaka » Obiamaka Nwobu is a Lecturer and researcher with interests in corporate sustainability reporting, corporate sustainability accounting, accounting education and gender, corporate financial reporting and corporate governance.
+She is a recipient of the Forum for African Women Educationalists (FAWE) research grant for the study titled “Gender gap: Enrolment and Career Choices of Accounting... view full profile

 The impact of international financial reporting standards adoption and banking reforms on earnings management: evidence from Nigerian banks

 The relationship between corporate sustainability reporting and profitability and shareholders fund in Nigerian banks